Jahanzeb-git/deepthinks-backend/README.md

 # Your API key for the Together AI platform
 TOGETHER_API_KEY=your_together_api_key

+# A key for encrypting user-provided API keys (must be 32 url-safe base64-encoded bytes)
+TOGETHER_KEY_ENC_KEY=your_fernet_encryption_key

 # Set to 'development' to enable Flask's debug mode (optional)
 # FLASK_ENV=development
 ```

 ## Deployment Guide

 This application is designed to be deployed as a Docker container.
-The following command will pull the image from Docker Hub and run it in a detached, production-ready state.
+The following command will pull the latest image from Docker Hub and run it in a detached, production-ready state.

 ### Prerequisites